Mini Egg Bundt Cake

 Easter traybake cake decorated with mini eggs.

-If you have enjoyed this recipe for Mini Egg Marbled Traybake you may also like these other Easter bakes:
+If you have enjoyed this recipe for Mini Egg Marbled Traybake Cake you may also like these other Easter bakes:

 Chocolate Biscuit Base Mini Egg Brownies